Infusing Theory of Mind into Socially Intelligent LLM Agents: Experiments

 \subsection{What Strategies Does \ours{} Employ?}

-To understand the different strategies that agents with varying levels of ToM capabilities employ in order to achieve their goals, we analyze the factors contributing to successful conversations (goal completion score $\geq 7$) and the barriers leading to failed conversations (goal completion score $< 4$) across different model variants.
+To understand the different strategies that agents with varying levels of ToM capabilities employ for achieving their goals, we analyze the factors contributing to successful conversations (goal score $\geq 7$) and the barriers leading to failed ones (goal score $< 4$) across different models.
+Appendix~\ref{app:strategy} details the categorization of success and failure.

-\paragraph{Categorizing success and failure reasons.} To identify successful strategies, we provide Gemini with the full conversation, as well as the target agent's name and social goal, and prompt it to explain the reasons for success.
-Using the reasons from all the successful conversations, we prompt the LLM to categorize the reasons and provide a concise definition for each reason.
-To reduce redundancy, we further instruct the LLM to cluster and merge similar reasons into 25 representative ones, each manually verified by the authors for validity.
-Finally, we prompt the LLM to classify the reasons provided for each conversation into these canonical categories.
-We repeat the same process to obtain the failure reasons from the failed conversations.